 As all other similar visas, there is expected to be a minimum salary requirement.
 There is no official number announced, but speculations estimate it to be around $3,000.

 Applicants will also have to provide proof of work, showing that their clients or employers are based abroad and not in South Africa.
-They will also be asked to provide proof of medical insurance and accommodation that they rented or booked.
+They will also be asked to provide proof of medical insurance.
+One of the most popular insurance providers for digital nomads is SafetyWing.
+They offer travel medical insurance, wherever you are travelling in the world.
+Applicants will have to also provide a proof of accommodation that they rented or booked.

 The application will be available online for digital nomads from all countries.
 Currently, there is an e-visa system that was launched recently that is now open to 14 countries.
 The direction of the government is also to make the processing time as short as possible for applicants, so as to encourage more people to apply.
 There is talk of even introducing tax breaks to those who stay long enough and become tax residents.